thingweb/device-sandbox/README.md

 Device sandbox uses npm workspaces and running `npm install` at the root directory would suffice to install all the packages needed for every device.
 After packages are installed, running `node main.js` would run the thing.
 For port configuration, running either `node main.js -p 1000` or `node main.js --port 1000` would start the thing on port 1000.

 It is also possible start the devices inside a container, for that running `docker-compose up` at the root directory would build the and run the containers.
-For custom configuration, refer to the `Dockerfile` of each device, `docker-compose.yml`.
+For custom configuration, take look at the `Dockerfile` of each device or `docker-compose.yml`.

 ## Current Devices
 - ### Calculator